 - Teens may need to work, or take care of siblings or other family members.

 - Talk honestly with your child about responsibilities to family and to school.
 Is attending school a priority in your home?
 How can you work with family, neighbors or friends to make school a priority?

-- Ask about a possible program change to accommodate your child.
+- Ask the high school about a possible program change (different set of classes) to accommodate your child.